zmitchell/splatter/guide/src/tutorials.md

 ## Audio

-A suite of guides for working with audio in Nannou.
+A suite of guides for working with audio in splatter.

 - Setting up audio output
 - Setting up audio input